dmidlo/histdata.com-tools/README.md

 files, extracted CSV/XLSX files, cache IPC files, and merged API artifacts stay under the existing HistData data-directory policy.

-The current package artifacts include sidecar metadata and CLI entry points.
-Temporal server executables are still metadata-only until platform wheels bundle them, so development and operator smoke tests should pass `--executable /path/to/temporal` when starting the sidecar.
+Source distributions and universal fallback wheels include sidecar metadata and CLI entry points.
+Platform wheels can bundle the Temporal server executable under the sidecar package resources.
+On a bundled platform wheel, `histdatacom-sidecar start` works without `--executable`; on metadata-only artifacts and unsupported platforms, development and operator smoke tests should pass `--executable /path/to/temporal` when starting the sidecar.

 #### Lifecycle and Diagnostics